Photo: © Kyle Fougere, Environment Canada

 The first and most important thing to remember is that if you can hear thunder, you are within striking distance of lightning.
 Take shelter immediately, preferably in a house or all-metal automobile (not convertible top).
 If caught outside far from a safe shelter, stay away from tall objects, such as trees, poles, wires and fences.
 Take shelter in a low lying area.

 Once indoors, stay away from electrical appliances and equipment, doors, windows, fireplaces, and anything else that will conduct electricity, such as sinks, tubs and showers.
-Avoid using a telephone that is connected to a landline.
+Avoid using a telephone that is connected to a landline or touching devices that are plugged in for charging.

 If you are in your car during lightning, do not park under tall objects that could topple, and do not get out if there are downed power lines nearby.
 If you are caught outside, don’t stand near tall objects or anything made of metal, and avoid open water.